Call Now - Free Estimate

 On September 24, 2023, a severe storm system dropped baseball to softball-sized hail across Travis and Williamson counties.
 North Austin, Round Rock, and Pflugerville took the worst of it.
 Total damage estimates ran past $300 million, with tens of thousands of insurance claims filed in the following weeks.

 The claims I reviewed after that storm shared a pattern.
-Standard three-tab shingles on homes built between 2005 and 2015, most with no deck sealing, took catastrophic impact damage.
-A handful of Class 4 roofs on my routes came out with cosmetic granule loss and kept the water out.
-The FORTIFIED designations in that zone were still rare in 2023; by 2026 they are showing up on more Round Rock and Cedar Park rebuilds, and those homeowners are paying meaningfully less on renewal.
+Standard three-tab shingles on homes built between 2005 and 2015, most with no deck sealing, took serious impact damage.
+A handful of Class 4 roofs on my routes came out with mostly cosmetic granule loss and kept the water out.
+FORTIFIED designations were still rare in that zone in 2023; by 2026 they are showing up on more Round Rock and Cedar Park rebuilds, with homeowners asking carriers to review the documentation at renewal.

 Two specific failure points showed up over and over on my inspections that week.
 First, the valley liners on older roofs, which had gone brittle from Austin UV, split open under hail impact and let water flow straight down into the attic.
 Second, plumbing boot flashings that were already cracked from heat cycling opened up another half inch under impact, and every driving rain that followed pushed water in through the gap.
 FORTIFIED addresses both by requiring enhanced flashing at all penetrations and a fully sealed deck underneath.
 On retrofits we do in Travis County, I often pull up flashing that should have failed five years earlier but had not seen a real test yet.
 The 2023 storm tested them.